greenpeace/gpes-sql-recipes/README.md

 * [Create a table to import EN users](create-engaging-users.sql)
 * [Create a table to import opt-outs](create-engaging-optouts.sql)
 * [Create a table to import EN transactional](create-engaging-transactional.sql)
+* [Ceate views](create-views.sql) - Create views to make it easier to visualize or export data.

 ## Count users